 North Carolina Auto Insurance Laws

 North Carolina, like other states, has unique laws and requirements.
-Below are some of the most important car insurance laws to pay attention to in North Carolina:
+Below are some of the most important car insurance laws to pay attention to:

 No-Fault or Fault?

-No-fault states require you to buy insurance that’ll cover you regardless of fault in a car accident.
+No-fault states require you to buy coverage that protects you regardless of fault in a car accident.
 This type of coverage is typically personal injury protection (PIP).
-PIP covers injury and medical costs for you and your passengers after an accident.
+PIP covers injury and medical costs for you and your passengers after a crash.

 Though the state doesn’t require PIP, it might still be a good idea to add it to your policy if you can afford it.
 Accidents happen, and it’s nice to know you have coverage for costly medical bills in all cases.

-In North Carolina, your insurance company can total your car if its repairs match or exceed 75% of its ACV.
-If this happens, your insurer should give you a payout equal to your car’s ACV before the accident occurred.
+In North Carolina, your provider can total your car if its repairs match or exceed 75% of its ACV.
+If this happens, your insurer should give you a payout equal to your car’s value before the accident occurred.

 Salvage and Rebuilt Titles

-A salvage title car is a vehicle that an insurance company has deemed a total loss.
+A salvage title car is a vehicle that an insurer has deemed a total loss.
 You might also hear them called branded titles.
-This is because salvaged vehicles must carry a brand showing the reason an insurance company totaled it.
+This is because salvaged vehicles must carry a brand showing the reason it was totaled.

 Salvage motor vehicles are illegal to drive on public roads and highways in North Carolina.
 And, because of their damage, most car insurance companies also won’t insure vehicles with salvage titles.
 This essentially renders a salvage useless unless you want to use it for parts or sell it.
 To take your salvage car out on the roads again, you must repair and “rebuild” it so it’s safe to drive.
 Once you do that, you can get it a rebuilt title.

-Below are the steps North Carolina requires to convert your salvage title to a rebuilt title:
+Below are the steps to convert your salvage title to a rebuilt title:

 - Repair your vehicle completely